rainestorme/rainestorme/README.md

 #### <div align="center">I'm rainestorme, an anonymous user of the website known as GitHub.</div>

-- 🔭 I'm currently working on a new secret project.
-It'll be released in a few days.
+- 🔭 I'm currently working on `auto-sh1mmer`.

 - 🌱 I'm learning about ChromeOS Recovery Mode.